 Strategic Partnerships and Relationships

-The University has 19 strategic partners and relationships with organisations across the UK.
+The University has a number of strategic partners and relationships with organisations across the UK.
 Below you can view each partnership, along with the objectives both parties wish to achieve.

 For more information on our construction and sustainability partnerships, contact Katrina Woodward, Strategic Partnership Manager.